seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Where it may see itself.
 This is not strange at all.

 **ULYSSES**
-I do not strain at the position,—
+I do not strain at the position,---
-It is familiar,—but at the author's drift;
+It is familiar,---but at the author's drift;
 Who, in his circumstance, expressly proves
 That no man is the lord of anything,
 Till he communicate his parts to others: